garcia2015/NLP_QuestionDetector/README.md

 I had an issue with line 128 in the test inputs file, but I realized it was the sentence length that was crashing the CoreNLP server but solved the issue with a timeout value large enough to accommodate the large chunk of text.
 This happened again around the 4000th line and again at line 8221.

+## Read before running program ##

+To run this program you will need:
+--to make sure StanfordCoreNLP is installed (v.3.9.2) (download folder name: stanford-corenlp-full-2018-10-05) --Python 3.6 or later